 Tips to Make Gnomes from Wood

 - When you’re cutting the wood for these DIY Christmas gnomes, you should measure from the middle of the wood.
 Otherwise, your hat will be off-center and the whole gnome will be off-kilter.
-Take it from someone who didn’t think to do that the very first time.

 How Do I Make this Wood Block Gnomes?

 I’m so glad you asked.
 Below is our written tutorial.
 I didn’t record this one as a video, but let me know if you’d like to see it.
 I’d happily make another set of these guys.